erfanzar/EOpod/README.md

-# EOpod: Enhanced TPU Command Runner
+# eopod: Enhanced TPU Command Runner

-EOpod is a command-line tool designed to simplify and enhance interaction with Google Cloud TPU VMs.
+eopod is a command-line tool designed to simplify and enhance interaction with Google Cloud TPU VMs.
 It provides real-time output streaming, background process management, and robust error handling.

 ## Features

-* **Configuration Management:** Easily configure EOpod with your Google Cloud project ID, zone, and TPU name.
+* **Configuration Management:** Easily configure eopod with your Google Cloud project ID, zone, and TPU name.
 * **Command Execution:** Run commands on TPU VMs with advanced features like retries, delays, timeouts, and worker selection.
 * **Interactive Mode (Experimental):** Run commands in an interactive SSH session (use with caution).
 * **Command History:** View a history of executed commands, their status, and truncated output.